tjason-clegg/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach uses a provided function once for each array element, .map creates a new array with the results of calling a provided function on each element in the calling array

 2. What is the difference between a function and a method?

+A function is called by name and can be passed data to operate on and return data.
+A method is is called by name that is associated with an object

 3. What is closure?
+A closure gives you access to outer function scopes from inner functions

 4. Describe the four rules of the 'this' keyword.
+1-  Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.

+2- Whenever a function is called by a preceding dot, the object before that dot is this.

+3- Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+4- Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+Super refers to the parent class, and is used to call the constructor of the parent class and grants access to the parents properties and methods

 ## Project Set up